princeofdream/picocom/doc/ppcom.1.md

 **--noreset** | **-r**

-:   If given, picocom will not reset the serial port when exiting.
+:   If given, ppcom will not reset the serial port when exiting.
 It
     will just close the respective file descriptor and do nothing more.
 The serial port settings will *not* be restored to their original values and, unless the **--hangup** option is also given, the modem-control lines will *not* be affected.
-This is useful, for example, for leaving modems connected when exiting picocom.
-Regardless whether the **--noreset** option is given, the user can exit picocom using the "Quit" command (instead of "Exit"), which makes picocom behave *exactly* as if **--noreset** was given.
+This is useful, for example, for leaving modems connected when exiting ppcom.
+Regardless whether the **--noreset** option is given, the user can exit ppcom using the "Quit" command (instead of "Exit"), which makes ppcom behave *exactly* as if **--noreset** was given.
 See also the **--hangup** option.
 (Default: Disabled)

     NOTICE: Picocom clears the modem control lines on exit by setting